About the course

 We will give you much more guidance when you apply.
 We look forward to receiving your application.

-You will be recruited by Cathedral Schools Trust Teaching School Alliance, who work in close partnership with UWE.
+You will be recruited by Cathedral Schools Trust Teaching School Alliance, working in close partnership with UWE.

 Your next step: apply for a School Direct place with Bristol Cathedral via the UCAS teacher training website